 You have the right to cancel your Direct Debit at any time.
 You will need to contact us at least 4 working days before your payment collection date if you need to cancel your Direct Debit.

 You can change the date of your monthly credit card payment to one that is more convenient for you.
-If you’re registered for Internet Banking, you can log in and change your payment due date online or just call 0345 964 5645 (Mon-Sun, 24 hours) and we’ll arrange it for you.
+If you’re registered for Internet Banking, you can log in and change your payment due date online or just call 0345 964 5645 (7am -11pm, seven days a week) and we’ll arrange it for you.

 The current interest rate for your existing credit card is shown on your monthly statement.
-Alternatively you can call us for the information on 0345 964 5645 (Mon-Sun, 24 hours).
+Alternatively you can call us for the information on 0345 964 5645 (7am -11pm, seven days a week).

 If you miss a monthly payment the use of your card may be suspended and we may need to contact you.
 We might also charge you a missed payment fee.
 If you exceed your credit limit, your account may be blocked and you will need to pay the excess amount before, or along with, your next monthly payment.
 You may also be charged an over limit fee.